Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 ^^^^^^^^^^^^^^^^^^
 :class:`~pytorch_lightning.strategies.dp.DataParallelStrategy` performs 3 GPU transfers for EVERY batch:

-1. Copy model to the device.
+1. Copy the model to the device.
-2. Copy data to the device.
+2. Copy the data to the device.
-3. Copy outputs of each device back to the main device.
+3. Copy the outputs of each device back to the main device.

 .. image:: https://pl-public-data.s3.amazonaws.com/docs/static/images/distributed_training/ddp.gif
     :alt: Animation showing DP execution.